junxit/us-congress-bills-112/metadata.md

 - 2011-03-08 — Introduced in Senate
 - 2011-03-08 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S1412)
+- 2011-03-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S1768)
+- 2011-03-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S1768)
+- 2011-03-16 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S1768)
+- 2011-03-16 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S1768)